openstack/openstack-ansible/doc/source/user/l3pods/example.rst

 overrides for the default variables.

 For this environment, implement the load balancer on the infrastructure hosts.
-Ensure that keepalived is also configured with HAProxy in ``/etc/openstack_deploy/user_variables.yml`` with the following content.
+Ensure that Keepalived is also configured with HAProxy in ``/etc/openstack_deploy/user_variables.yml`` with the following content.

 .. literalinclude:: ../../../../etc/openstack_deploy/user_variables.yml.prod.example